Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 # 3 Tech-Support
-Describe expected behavior and any limitation.
+All the resource statististics are forwarded to Describe expected behavior and any limitation.

 # 8 Scalability
 Describe key scaling factor and considerations.